Saurav2598/Golf-Swing-Analysis/README.md

 <img width="1200" height="800" alt="81_PLOTS" src="https://github.com/user-attachments/assets/97559ca8-a963-4d86-a3dc-97c759363d9b" />

-At the top of the backswing (P4), Swing A shows greater overall body rotation than Swing B, with approximately 10° more thorax rotation, 12° more pelvis rotation, and 7° more knee rotation.
-Despite these differences in absolute segment rotations, both swings exhibit a nearly identical X-factor (~57–58°), indicating similar torso–pelvis separation at the top of the backswing.
+At the top of the backswing (P4), Swing A shows greater overall segment rotation than Swing B, with approximately 10° more thorax rotation, 12° more pelvis rotation, and 7° more knee rotation.
+Both swings exhibit a nearly identical X-factor (~57–58°), indicating similar torso–pelvis separation at the top of the backswing.

-The rotational profiles for shoulder, pelvis, knee and X-factor shows a very similar pattern in both swings suggesting that they are performed by the same player
+The rotational profiles for shoulder, pelvis, knee and X-factor shows a very similar pattern in both swings suggesting that they are performed by the same player.

 However, there are some differences in the kinematic sequence of angular velocity peaks.
 In Swing B, the thorax angular velocity peak occurs about 8 frames later relative to the pelvis peak, whereas in Swing A the thorax peak occurs almost immediately (about 1 frame later).

-The peak angular velocities of the pelvis, thorax, and club head are noticeably higher in Swing B compared to Swing A, indicating a faster overall rotational motion during the downswing in Swing B.
+The peak angular velocities of the pelvis, thorax, and club head are much higher in Swing B compared to Swing A.

-The differences in kinematic sequencing and the irregular timing of some peak velocities indicate less consistent coordination of segmental motion, which is more characteristic of an amateur golfer than a highly consistent professional.

-Final Conclusion : Strong similarities in their rotational profiles and nearly identical X factor that they are performed by the same athlete, probably an amateur golfer with the first swing possibly a warm-up swing.
+Final Conclusion : Very similar rotational profiles and nearly identical X factor suggest that they are performed by the same athlete, even though there are considerable difference in kinematic sequences and the peak angular velocities which may be because of the skill level of the athlete or completely different swing types  ( Lower effort swing vs Full Swing ).

-##References
+## References
 1.Zhou JY, Richards A, Schadl K, Ladd A and Rose J (2022) The swing performance Index: Developing a single-score index of golf swing rotational biomechanics quantified with 3D kinematics.
 Front.
 Sports Act.
 Living 4:986281. doi: 10.3389/fspor.2022.986281
 2.